ryanflitcroft/poll-tracker/README.md

     * Submit button

-1. Current poll section -
+1. Current poll Section -

-    **Elements in this section should not display until form data submit event.**
+    **Elements in this section should not display text content until form data submit event.**

     *On form data submit event, display form data for the following:*